SantamariaLab/FO-PID-Controller-DBS/README.md

 #The project was developed at the University of Texas at San Antonio under supervision of Dr. Fidel Santamaria

-# We include the sufficient and necessary code and data to create all the Figures presented in the paper.
+#We include the sufficient and necessary code and data to create all the Figures presented in the paper

 #We suggest including the memo.m and the PID_PD.m to your path directory

 #The code was created by Antonio Coronel and Fidel Santamaria

-# All right reserved
+#All right reserved